NYRx, the Medicaid Pharmacy Program

 Overview of the Mandatory Generic Drug Program

-With the exception of drugs subject to the Preferred Drug Program, State law excludes Medicaid coverage of brand name drugs when the Federal Food and Drug Administration (FDA) has approved a generic product, unless a prior authorization is received.
+With the exception of drugs subject to the Preferred Drug Program or the Dispense Brand when Less than Generic program, State law excludes Medicaid coverage of brand name drugs when the Federal Food and Drug Administration (FDA) has approved a generic product, unless a prior authorization is received.
 Prescriptions for brand-name drugs, where an A-rated generic equivalent is available, will require that the prescriber obtain prior authorization for the brand name drug.

 Product-Specific Exemption Process